-(ii) Derivative liabilities
+ii) Derivative liabilities

 If GO does not convert the loan into shares and does not exercise the option to sell back the initial 25% stake, Mr Shiacolas will have the option to buy back this stake until 31 December 2018 at a pre-determined price.
-The fair value and carrying amount of this derivative assets as at 31 December 2014 is $\ensuremath{\mathfrak{C}}$ 2 million.
+The fair value and carrying amount of this derivative as at 31 December 2015 is a liability of €8.7 million (2014: €2 million).